Joint Account Terms

 If available in your country, you can give permission to a third party to set up a Direct Debit on your Joint account without permission from the other account holder.
 You can limit the amount of the Direct Debit or how often it is paid, or cancel it.

-For now, we do not offer Instant Transfers or payment link functionality for Joint accounts but we will let you know if these features become available.
+For now, we do not offer payment link functionality for Joint accounts but we will let you know if this feature becomes available.

 Cancelling a payment or a currency exchange

 If a payment is scheduled to be paid from your Joint account in the future (like a recurring payment), you or the other account holder can cancel it using the Revolut app at any time before the end of the business day before it is due to be paid.